moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

   <figcaption><i>Overview Tab</i></figcaption>
 </center>

-The ‘Inputs’ section displays all the datasets fed into the Data Product, while the ‘Output’ section lists the materialized tables generated from it.
-A Data Product doesn't need to have output, there can be a Data Product that exposes models.
-A Data Product presents only one model at a time, along with its associated metrics.
-Metrics are unavailable if the model is not built on top of the Data Product.
-The ‘Access Options’, list all the available consumption options to share the Data Product.
+The 'Inputs' section displays all the datasets that are fed into the Data Product, while the 'Output' section lists the materialized tables that are generated from it.
+An output does not need to be present for a Data Product, as there can be Data Products that expose models.
+Only one model is presented by a Data Product at a time, along with its associated metrics.
+Metrics are not available if the model is not built on top of the Data Product.
+The 'Access Options' lists all the available consumption options for sharing the Data Product.

 #### **Inputs tab**

-Within the Inputs Tab, you will find all the tables and their schemas that feed into the data product, including those sourced from other data products.
-For each table you will see the Name of the Table, Tier, Domain, Owner, Access Permission, Uniform Data Link (UDL) Address, and the various data products the particular table is part of.
+Within the Inputs Tab, all tables and their schemas that feed into the Data Product, including those sourced from other Data Products, are displayed.
+For each table, the name of the table, tier, domain, owner, access permission, Uniform Data Link (UDL) address, and the various Data Products the particular table is part of are shown.

-Below that you will find a search bar that enables you to search various columns with the table, you can also see other details of a specific column such as Data Type, Description, Tags, and Glossary Terms.
+Below that, a search bar is provided to enable searching for various columns within the table.
+Other details of a specific column, such as data type, description, tags, and glossary terms, can also be viewed.

-In addition to that you can open up a specific table within Metis, the DataOS Catalog to get comprehensive metadata of that table, as well as in the Workbench App for exploratory analysis using SQL.
+Additionally, a specific table can be opened within Metis, the DataOS catalog, to get comprehensive metadata of that table, or in the Workbench App for exploratory analysis using SQL.

 <center>
   <img src="/interfaces/data_product_hub/annotely_image%20(6)%20(1).png" alt="DPH" style="width:40rem; border: 1px solid black;" />